 Curtis L. Hartman has served as our Chief Credit Officer and a Senior Managing Director since 2011.
-Mr. Hartman is also the chairman of our credit committee.
+Mr. Hartman is also the chairman of our credit committee and a member of our investment committee.
 Previously, Mr. Hartman served as one of our Senior Vice Presidents since 2007.
 From 2000, Mr. Hartman has served as a Senior Managing Director and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours, including the general partner of Main Street Mezzanine Fund, LP, Main Street Mezzanine Management, LLC, the general partner of Main Street Capital II, LP, Main Street Capital II GP, LLC, and Main Street Capital Partners, LLC.
+Mr. Hartman has also served as a director of HMS Income Fund, Inc., a non-publicly traded business development company of which MSC Adviser I, LLC, a wholly owned subsidiary of Main Street, acts as the investment sub-adviser, since June 2013.
 From 1999 to 2000, Mr. Hartman was an investment adviser for Sterling City Capital, LLC.
 Concurrently with joining Sterling City Capital, he joined United Glass Corporation, a Sterling City Capital portfolio company, as director of corporate development.
 Prior to joining Sterling City Capital, Mr. Hartman was a manager with PricewaterhouseCoopers LLP, in its M&A/Transaction Services group.
 Prior to that, he was employed as a senior auditor by Deloitte & Touche LLP.